Where are you from?

 Where do you stay in Paris?

 I usually stay for a long time, so I rent a long-term apartment.
 Because I know the city so well, I make a sort-of game of it and try to find a completely new neighborhood or arrondissement to stay in.
-My favorite arrondissements to live in were the 17th and 19th.
+My favorite arrondissements to live in are the 17th and 19th.

 Where do you stay in Amsterdam?